The longest current home winning streaks in DII football for the 2019 season | NCAA.com

 IUP racked up 31-consecutive home wins beginning on Nov.
 22, 1986, against West Chester as hosts of the PSAC Championship game.
 It lasted a DII record six more seasons until Oct.
 17, 1992.
 The Hawks nearly kept the streak alive, losing 35-33 to Towson on Halloween two weeks later.
 Eerily enough, Towson also happened to be the team that IUP lost to the week prior to the start of the historic win-streak.

-Here's a look at the DII football teams chasing IUP's record entering the 2019 season.
+Here's a look at the DII football teams with the longest current home winning streaks.

-Southern Arkansas is off and running in the 2019 season as the closest to making history, now winners of 17 in a row at Wilkins Stadium.
-The last time the Muleriders lost at home was a wild one.
-They dropped 42 points that Sept.
-19, 2015 day, but Harding scored 70.
-The Muleriders have not lost at home since.
-Their streak will be put to the test early in 2019 when Harding — a program that has made three-straight DII tournament appearances — returns to Magnolia, Arkansas on Sept.
-21. The Muleriders have five home games on their 2019 slate.
+Notre Dame (OH) won its 2019 opening game at home.
+With another win in Week 3 at Mueller Field in South Euclid, Ohio, Notre Dame (OH) now has 10-straight home wins.
+An impressive 44-27 victory over No. 20 West Alabama in Week 3, gives Valdosta State its 10-straight home wins at Bazemore-Hyder Stadium.
+The reigning champs have three more home games left on the regular-season slate as the Blazers attempt to go undefeated once more in 2019.

-Colorado State-Pueblo trails the Muleriders by one game, winners of 15 in a row at home.
-That shouldn’t come as a surprise.
-There is little reason to think it would be easy for visiting opponents to win at a home venue called The ThunderBowl.
+Tarleton State — which won in dominating fashion over West Texas A&M in its Lone Star Conference opener in Week 3— is also at 10-straight home victories.
+The Texans host both Texas A&M-Commerce and Midwestern State — two top 25 teams — in Stephenville, Texas this season, so continuing the streak will be well earned.

 MORE DII FOOTBALL HISTORY: Longest winning streaks | Programs with the most titles